 Whether you love food trucks or fine dining, you know happy travels and eating well go hand in hand.
 Debates, er, “conversations,” about where you should go to eat the best food can get heated.
 Avid travelers can be equally passionate about getting you to try the food in their hometowns as they are about suggesting their recent vacation spots.
-In the U.S., some cities are known and celebrated for their famous restaurants, while others boast hoppin’ food trails, amazing farm-to-table and ocean-to-table ingredients, and regional specialties you won’t find on menus anywhere else.
+When it comes to food scene in the US, some cities are known and celebrated for their famous restaurants, while others boast hoppin’ food trails, amazing farm-to-table and ocean-to-table ingredients, and regional specialties you won’t find on menus anywhere else.

 Our readers have voted and these are their picks for the best food cities from coast to coast.